by Mike Ratliff

 These things are hard to describe, to bring the focus down to a sharp definition.
 I am a photographer and a picture that is out of focus is pretty worthless, but when it all comes together with proper focus, lighting, film speed and a great subject then the end product can be breathtaking.
 That is what I wanted to do with how we attain Godliness, but that is not how it works.
 It is a mystery.
 This is so because God is the one who builds godliness in His people, we do not earn it nor do we deserve it.
 In fact, there is not one thing we can do on our own that will build it in us.
 No, this is done by God.
 The godliness mentioned by Paul in v16 of 2 Timothy 3 (above) refers to the truths of salvation and righteousness in Christ, which produce holiness in believers.
 What is our part or do we have one?
 Our part is to believe the great truths about Christianity, through which God places us in right standing with Him and instills in us the motivations to pursue His holiness.

-Here is v16 again, ”Great indeed, we confess, is the mystery of godliness: He was manifested in the flesh, vindicated by the Spirit, seen by angels, proclaimed among the nations, believed on in the world, taken up in glory.”
-First, our Lord and Saviour was manifest in the flesh, which refers to His incarnation.
+Here is v16 again, ”By common confession, great is the mystery of godliness: He who was revealed in the flesh, Was vindicated in the Spirit, Seen by angels, Proclaimed among the nations, Believed on in the world, Taken up in glory.”
+First, our Lord and Savior was revealed in the flesh, which refers to His incarnation.
 Think of it my brethren!
 The eternal, divine Son of God took on a human nature like ours, except without sin, and became incarnate in Jesus Christ (John 1:1-18).
 What does it mean that He was vindicated by the Spirit?
 This is His resurrection.
 Our Lord was executed by the Romans on the accusation of the Jews that He was a blasphemer and insurrectionist.
 He was crucified and died a horrible death, but He did not stay in the grave.
 His resurrection refuted these charges.
 It also served as the declaration that all His claims to be God’s only begotten Son are true (Romans 1:1-6).
 When was He seen by angels?
 This happened at His ascension to sit at the right hand of the Father.
 Here, He enjoys the worship of the heavenly host (Psalm 110; Revelation 5:6-14).
 This Gospel is preached throughout the world by the faithful.
 Our Lord is glorified as His Church spreads the good news throughout the world (Psalm 67:1; 1 Corinthians 15:25).

 God builds His godliness into those who believe these truths and live by them in the power of the Holy Spirit.
 We do not believe and do in our own power; that only leads to potential burnout.
 However, as we seek His face, His glory, His truth, His way, all in His power in our utter helplessness, God does a miraculous thing.
 It is no different than our Lord taking a rough fisherman like Peter and making him into a humble preacher who knew he was nothing and Christ was all.
 God used Peter in miraculous ways, but Peter never took credit for anything.
 He failed our Lord terribly on the night of the arrest by denying Him three times.
 However, our Lord takes those who have hit rock bottom, turns them around, and uses them in their humility beyond anything they could ever imagine.